JohnxT10/obsidian-passage/README.md

 ### Fixed Bugs

-- Player and Goal image not loading before game start: Disabled the start button until both player and goal images were loaded.
+- **Fixed:** Player and Goal image not loading before game start.
+**Solution:** Disabled the start button until both player and goal images were loaded.
+- **Fixed:** While maze is active, when toggling between light and dark mode both images would disappear.
+**Solution:** Added code to redraw the maze and player images inside the theme toggle function, so they reappear immediately after switching themes.
-- Victory message not appearing after maze completion: Fixed event handling to ensure the victory modal always displays when the player reaches the goal.
+- **Fixed:** Victory message not appearing after maze completion.
+**Solution:** Fixed event handling to ensure the victory modal always displays when the player reaches the goal.
+- **Fixed:** When start button was pressed to restart game the timer would go down faster **Solution:** Added clearInterval to remove any previous timer that may be running

 ## Unfixed Bugs